gabela-framework/gabela/README.md

     composer install
     ```

-3. Configure your web server to point to the `public` directory.
+3. Configure your web server to point to the root directory if using apache make sure you change the Base in the .htaccess as required.

 ## Getting Started